hafizhmulki/hafizh_portofolio/README.md

 ## Experience
+<h3> 	Business Assistant • Kementerian Koperasi October 2025 – 31 December 2025  </h3>

+•	Formulating business proposal for Koperasi Kelurahan Merah Putih in Kota Bandung
+•	Accompany and oversee Koperasi Kelurahan Merah Putih starting their business operation
+•	Socializing new policy from government such as Kementerian Koperasi, to help the implementation in the field
+•	Analyze potential of each region, to help identifying business opportunity

-<h3> 	Marketing - Quality Assurance • PT Agronesia (Perseroda) 15 October 2023 – Now (Active)  </h3>
+<h3> 	Marketing - Quality Assurance • PT Agronesia (Perseroda) 15 October 2023 – 30 November 2025  </h3>

 - Participate in tender/procurement of other company
 - Fulfill administration and document required for client company procurement
 - Maintain client relation during project from start to finish
+- Managing projects for reporting to the clients and for documentations
 - Making sure Quality Inspection is in accordance with company standard
 - Assuring the products is in accordance with client specification as per requested
 - Oversee product testing with client when requested